OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Overview

-Two-factor (2FA) is becoming a standard when logging into mobile apps.
+Two-factor authentication (2FA) is becoming a standard when logging into mobile apps.
 Typically the first factor might be credentials (username/password), followed by a second factor which could be an One Time Password (OTP) sent via SMS.
-It could be implemented also through different mechanisms, that use factors like:
-* Passwords
-* Hardware tokens
-* Software tokens
-* Biometric authentication
+The key aspect of 2FA is to use two different factors out of the following categories:
-* X.509 certificates (in enterprise environments)
+* Something you have: this can be a physical object like a hardware token, a digital object like X.509 certificates (in enterprise environments) or generation of software tokens on the mobile phone itself.
+* Something you know: this can be a secret only known to the user like a password.
+* Something you are: this can be biometric characteristics that identify the users like TouchID.

 Applications that offer access to sensitive data or critical functions, might require users additionally to re-authenticate with a stronger authentication mechanism.
 For example, after logging in via biometric authentication (e.g. TouchID) into a banking app, a user might need to do a so called "Step-up Authentication" again through OTP in order to execute a bank transfer.

 A key advantage of step-up authentication is improved usability for the user.
 A user is asked to authenticate with the additional factor only when necessary.

 #### Static Analysis

 When server-side source code is available, first identify how a second factor or step-up authentication is used and enforced.
 Afterwards locate all endpoints with sensitive and privileged information and functions: they are the ones that need to be protected.
 Prior to accessing any item, the application must make sure the user has already passed 2FA or the step-up authentication and that he is allowed to access the endpoint.

 2FA or step-up authentication shouldn't be implemented from scratch, instead they should be build on top of available libraries that offer this functionality.
-The libraries used on the client and server side should be identified and the usage of the available APIs/functions should be verified if they are used accordingly to best practices.
-Widely used OTP mechanisms are for example:
+The libraries used on the server side should be identified and the usage of the available APIs/functions should be verified if they are used accordingly to best practices.

+For example server side libraries like GoogleAuth<sup>[2]</sup> can be used.
+Such libraries rely on a widely accepted mechanism of implementing an additional factor by using Time-Based One-Time Password Algorithms (TOTP).
+TOTP is a cryptographic algorithm that computes a OTP from a shared secret key between the client and server and the current time.
+The created OTPs are only valid for a short amount of time, usually 30 to 60 seconds.

+Instead of using libraries in the server side code, also available cloud solutions can be used like for example:

-- Google Authenticator
+- Google Authenticator<sup>[2]</sup>
-- Microsoft Authenticator
+- Microsoft Authenticator<sup>[3]</sup>
-- Authy
+- Authy<sup>[4]</sup>

-Look for keywords in the server source code that are used to implement 2FA or step-up authentication.
+Regardless if the implementation is done within the server side or by using a cloud provider, the TOTP app need to be started and will display the OTP that need to be keyed in into the app that is waiting to authenticate the user.

+For local biometric authentication as an additional factor, please verify the test case "Testing Biometric Authentication".

 #### Dynamic Analysis